 In addition to generating the DDL code for the deployment of Data Vault models and the ETL code to load these models, VaultSpeed has long offered out-of-the-box support for orchestration tools such as Airflow and Azure Data Factory.
 Now, with the introduction of the Generic FMC option for orchestration, VaultSpeed can generate the logic needed to create orchestration jobs to run on virtually any orchestration platform.

 One of the first options we used to test the Generic FMC was Snowflake Tasks.
-This was an exciting option because it allows users to deploy all the VaultSpeed code components to a single, solid, and highly performant cloud data warehouse.
+This was an exciting option because it allows a customer to deploy all the VaultSpeed code components to a single, solid, and highly performant cloud data warehouse.
 In this post, I will walk you through one option for deploying and running VaultSpeed's load orchestration in Snowflake Tasks using just SQL.

 The Model

-Next, I generated the FMC workflow for the initial load of my Raw Vault, making sure my system parameter FMC_TYPE was set to the new option "generic":
+Next, I generated the FMC workflow for the initial load of my Data Vault, making sure my system parameter FMC_TYPE was set to the option "generic."
+Be sure to generate a new release of the data vault after you have set the FMC_TYPE = “generic”:

 The Snowflake SQL Objects